 - Teachers challenge children to ask critical thinking questions as they seek, explore and craft solutions.

 - Teachers, administrators, parents and students collaborate with one another to create an inclusive community of learning and trust.

 - Independent learners who know how to find and apply information, and are comfortable taking risks.

 - Problem-solvers with extensive experience working in teams to integrate perspectives and present solutions.

 - Effective communicators, perceptive listeners and compelling presenters, who are comfortable using speech, performance, movement and other media to express ideas.

 - Creative and adaptive thinkers who go beyond identifying a single right answer.

 - Individuals who persevere through challenges to discover their full potential as learners, leaders, and community members.

 - Caring global citizens with a sense of belonging, compassion for others, an eye for social justice and a positive experience of diversity.

-- Academically prepared students with strong language, math, and science skills that they can apply meaningfully to relevant problems
+- Academically prepared students with strong language, math, and science skills that they can apply meaningfully to relevant problems and real-world applications.

 "I’ve learned so much about kids and parenting from watching RVC teachers in action.
 Rather than fix, they encourage. . . they answer with questions.
 I love watching smiles appear as kids realize they can solve their own problems."